zetane/zetaforgedev/README.md

 ## Contributing

-ZetaForge is under active development.
+ZetaForgeDev is under active development.
 We welcome contributions from the community to make our project even better!

 Before contributing, please take a moment to review our [Contribution Guide](CONTRIBUTING.md) to see our guidelines.
 Whether it's improving documentations, reporting bugs, suggesting new features, or submitting code changes,